EXPLORING just got easier

 FLEXIBLE MODIFICATION

-Allowing users to modify a planned itinerary was crucial.
-Originally a long press on the POI marker activated the delete icon.
-The newest revision readily displays the delete icon on the POI card.
+Enabling users to modify their itinerary was essential.
+Initially, a long press on the POI marker activated the delete option; now, the delete icon is clearly displayed on the POI card for easier access.

 Before